Raise3D RMF500: Industrial-Grade FFF 3D Printer with Precision and Repeatability for Carbon Fiber

 The price of the Raise3D RMF500 is $69,999.00.
 The Raise3D RMF500 is a precise industrial 3D printer with a 500 x 500 x 500 mm build volume, 500 mm/s speed, and support for carbon-fiber-reinforced thermoplastics.
 Designed for professional use, its price varies by service and support — contact Top 3D Shop for a quote.

-Raise3D RMF500 3D printers lined up in a dimly lit space, showcasing printed samples inside, with green indicators on top.
+Row of Raise3D RMF500 3D printers in a dimly lit industrial setting, with glowing green lights and printed samples inside.

 Our mission